 ARE YOU FEELING ANXIOUS?

-Do you want to get into therapy / counseling, but then think, “first world problems?”
-It’s ok, there is no pain Olympics.
-My mission in life is to reduce pain worldwide.
-What you feel is real and it’s ok to get help to deal with it.
+Do you want to get into therapy / counseling for anxiety, stress or worry?
+But then do you think, “First world problems?”
+It’s ok, everyone deserves therapy.
+Your need doesn’t have to be bigger than someone else’s need.
+What you feel is real and it’s ok for you to get therapy to deal with it.

 RELIEF FROM TENSION

 Are you longing for relief from the tension you feel?
-My clients often say they feel that relief, they feel lighter, like they set down a burden they didn’t even realize they were carrying.
+My clients often say they feel so relieved after a session.
+They feel lighter, like they set down a burden they didn’t even realize they were carrying.

 COMFORT WITH HIGH EXPECTATIONS

-Do you hold high expectations of yourself or feel you are failing sometimes, despite success in a high-performance, demanding role at work?
+Do you hold high expectations of yourself?
+Do you feel that you are failing sometimes, despite success in a high-performance, demanding role at work?
 Do you have perfectionist tendencies?
 Let’s look at what’s behind those expectations so you understand where they come from, which ones you want to meet, and then develop ways to hold high expectations comfortably.
 Let’s reassure the perfectionist side of you.
-Let’s get at the root of it all, so you don’t feel driven, and instead feel you are the driver.
+Let’s get at the root of it all, so you don’t feel driven, and instead feel that you are the driver.

 OVERTHINKING TO THINKING THINGS THROUGH